shreyashq/FourWord/README.md

   - Correct letters at the correct indices.
   - Letters that exist in the word but are not at the correct indices.
 - Limited to 5 guesses per game.
-- Input validation ensures the user inputs a 4-letter word.

 ## Prerequisites:
 - **Java 8 or above** is required to run the program.